 To honour her memory and spirit the Browne family set up the Ann Browne Masters Scholarship in Conflict Transformation and Social Justice to commemorate her life and work.

-One Ann Browne Scholarship is available for academic year 2020-21.
-The Scholarship will cover tuition fees for one applicant for full-time study on the MA in Conflict Transformation and Social Justice, starting in September 2020.
+One Ann Browne Scholarship was available for academic year 2020-21.
+The Scholarship covered tuition fees for one applicant for full-time study on the MA in Conflict Transformation and Social Justice, starting in September 2020.

 Previous winners of the Scholarship

 - Aylisha Hogan (2016).
 Dissertation title: Issues facing unaccompanied child refugees in Calais